webaverse-studios/lore-engine/specification/webaverse-script.md

 # Start tag

-Each webaverse script must start with a start tag:
+Each webaverse script must start with a start tag, followed by \n\n:

 ```
 <!webaverse-script>

 ```

 Then come the sections, each one labeled as a markdown heading (# Heading).